Hospitals & Asylums

 should not be used with other antidepressant medications, especially selective

-antioxidant activity therefore will help to reduce free radical damage in the
+has antioxidant activity therefore will help to reduce free radical damage in

-help the body’s methyl metabolism improve, therefore functioning to increase
+methyl metabolism improve, therefore functioning to increase energy, improve

 noticed within the first month of use.